AvarchLLC/EIPsInsight/src/blogs/bpo-forks-eip-7892.md

 Historical congestion analysis is typically conducted using metrics like average blob count per block.
 For instance, since November 2024, the network has regularly hit the 6 blob per block ceiling, indicating sustained congestion and justifying parameter increases.

-<h2 class="section one" id="section5" > Bandwidth Constraints & the Role of Solo Stakers in Blob Growth </h2>
+## Bandwidth Constraints & the Role of Solo Stakers in Blob Growth

 Solo stakers are independent Ethereum validators who typically operate their nodes from home setups.
 They play a foundational role in preserving Ethereum’s decentralization by ensuring that consensus power is not concentrated among institutional players.